IkuinenPadawan/synth-watcher/README.md

 Python script running in the cloud scrapes the muusikoiden.net marketplace (in the confines of robots.txt) for certain classifieds depending on given criteria and sends the summary to email every morning.

 ## Screenshots
-Example of an automated email
+Example of an automated email:

 ![Alt text](img/examplemail.JPG?raw=true "Example email")